chef/chef-web-docs/chef_master/source/chef_compliance.rst

 .. end_tag

-Chef Compliance allows you to assess your infrastructure's adherence to compliance requirements and to monitor that infrastructure on an ongoing basis.
+Chef Compliance is a standalone solution that allows you to assess your infrastructure's adherence to compliance requirements and to monitor that infrastructure on an ongoing basis.
 It includes:

 * The Chef Compliance server
 * Prebuilt compliance profiles to help you get started quickly
 * A language for writing audit controls, which includes audit resources that you can invoke

+.. note:: If you are running Chef Automate 0.8.5 or later, you can view, analyze, and manage your compliance reports across nodes in your Chef Automate cluster through built-in reporting capabilities without the need for a standalone Chef Compliance server.
+For more information on the integrated compliance reporting functionality within Chef Automate, see :doc:`/chef_automate_compliance`.

+   Remote scanning is currently only available in Chef Compliance, but will be added to Chef Automate in the future.

 The Chef Compliance Server
 =====================================================